Fixed Rate Mortgages (FRM)

 Adjustable rate mortgages contain a feature that allows the interest rate to move up and down over time (subject to limitations).
 CBC offers Hybrid ARM options that combine the features of both fixed rate and adjustable rate mortgages.
-These ARM products offer an initial fixed rate term (5, 7, or 10 years) that converts to an adjustable rate term for the remainder of the loan.
+These ARM products offer an variable fixed rate terms that converts to an adjustable rate term for the remainder of the loan.

 FHA home loans are mortgages which are insured by the Federal Housing Administration (FHA), allowing borrowers to get low mortgage rates with a minimal down payment.